Bridgetamana/SnippetShot-/README.md

 - Toggle line numbers on or off for a cleaner look.
 - Save your snippets as beautiful PNG images.
 - Keyboard shortcuts: Ctrl+S to save.
+- Add custom text or credits to your screenshots.
 - Your background color choice is saved for next time.

 ## Getting Started